arsidada/cricket-bracket/README.md

-# Cricket Bracket Leaderboard
+# Cricket Bracket

-This is a Next.js application that displays a leaderboard for a cricket bracket challenge.
+This is a Next.js application that displays a leaderboard and fixtures for a cricket bracket challenge.
 It fetches data from a Google Sheet and displays the results, including group stage, Super 8, playoffs, and bonus points.

 ## Features